vinsec/go-spider/README.md

 The default configuration file is conf/spider.conf, and you can change these parameters at will before running

 When you see "request queue nil, all sub spiders are idle, Spider exit.", the crawling process will end and the crawling results will be stored in the output directory

-### Prerequisites
-You need to install Golang locally

 ## Contributing